dolthub/docs/content/concepts/dolthub/forks.md

 ## What is a fork?

 A fork is a copy of a database.
-The fork model exists so that database owners do not have to vet every potential collaborator for their database and allows people outside your organization to experiment with a database without affecting the original data.
-Changes from a fork can be merged into the original database using [pull requests](./prs.md).
+The fork model exists so that you control who can modify your data, and determine what data gets merged.
+You can continue to pull changes from the database that you forked from, and you can submit [pull requests](./prs.md) back to it.
+You can use it as a tool to get your changes onto a database, or you can use it to take that database in a different direction.

 ## How to use forks